Sausage Pinwheels

 Step 2: Prepare the Dough

-Step 3: Add Cream Cheese
+Step 3: Spread Cream Cheese

 Spread half of the softened cream cheese evenly over the dough, leaving a 1/2-inch border around the edges.